edwardbrecht/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

 This is a game of Rock, Paper, Scissors.
 This is an exercise in simple Javascript.
-The game will be playable in the console.
+The game will be played via popup alerts and prompts.
 A GUI will be added later.